briggySmalls/dont-freak-out/pages/pages-root-folder/index.md

 ---
 <!--more-->

-> Playing classics from Stevie Wonder & the Jackson 5 through to hits from Bruno Mars and others, *Don't Freak Out* span the full Funk & Soul spectrum.
+> Playing classics from Stevie Wonder & the Jackson 5 through to hits from Bruno Mars, *Don't Freak Out* span the full Funk & Soul spectrum.

 If that sounds like your (brand new) bag then why not [contact us]({{ site.url }}/hire) for a booking or checkout our [set list]({{ site.url }}/setlist).